 - Blood vessel damage: atherosclerosis, aneurysm

 - Retinopathy: a loss in visual senses

 - Headaches and convulsions

 A person who has hypertension has high pressure acting outwards against the arteries and the blood vessels.
 The arteries play the role of getting oxygenated blood from the lungs via the heart to the organs and tissues.
 The normal blood pressure should be anywhere below 120/80.
-The minute this number goes beyond 140/90 the patient is in big trouble and is categorised as having high blood pressure.
-The number on the top is the systolic while the bottom is diastolic pressure.
-Anything above 140/90 means there can be damage to the eyes, an increased risk of stroke and the hardening of the arteries (artherosclerosis).
+The minute this number goes beyond 140/90 the patient is in big trouble and is categorized as having high blood pressure.
+The number on the top is systolic while the bottom is the diastolic pressure.
+Anything above 140/90 means there can be damage to the eyes, an increased risk of stroke, and the hardening of the arteries (atherosclerosis).
 When this persists over a long period, organ damage occurs and this will spiral out of control if left unchecked.